JetLennit/hlalauncher/README.md

 # HLALauncher - A Map Launcher for Half-Life: Alyx

+Currently this launcher only supports VPKs, not scripts.
+But if you already have a script for a map installed, then it should be able to run the VPK.

 ## Usage\:

 First, either download a release zip from the release section, or compile it yourself using the compile.bat file in the repository.
 Make sure to keep the HLALauncher.jar and hlalauncher.exe files in the same folder at all times.
 If you downlaoded the zip, take the hlalauncher folder out of it.